legymhueck/legymhueck.github.io/_posts/2022-01-09-Installing-Arch-on WSL2.md

 Uncomment the line containing `%wheel ALL=(ALL) ALL`; do the same to the next line with `%wheel` if you want to run sudo tasks without having to provide your password.

-### Setting root password
+### root password

+Set the root user password with `passwd` before setting up the login user account.

 ```bash
 passwd
 ```
-Set the root user password with `passwd` before setting up the login user account.
-Once the root user has a password, create a user and prompt to set a password.

 ### Creating a user and setting a password

+Now create a user and set a password.

 ```bash
 useradd -m -G wheel -s /bin/bash -d /home/michael michael ; passwd michael
 ```

+## Setting up wsl.conf

 Because **Archlinux** was imported, by default the login user is the root user even with a user account.
 To prevent this, a config file needs to be created to tell `wsl` which user to log in.
 Create the file `/etc/wsl.conf` and copy the following, replacing 'michael' with your own username.